nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 ## Contract Metadata (TZIP-016)

-An FA2-compliant contract should provide contract-level metadata via TZIP-016:
+An FA2-compliant contract SHOULD provide contract-level metadata via TZIP-016:

 - If a contract does not contain the TZIP-016 `%metadata` big-map, it must provide token-specific-metadata through the `%token_metadata` big-map method described above in [Token Metadata](#token-metadata).
-- Contracts implemented before the current revision of TZIP-012, should be considered “legacy FA2,” for compatibility with these contracts, see the (deprecated) [Legacy Interface](#legacy-interface) section of the Legacy FA2 document.

 The TZIP-016 contract metadata JSON structure is described below: